How It Works

 flowchart TD

-subgraph blocks ["BLOCKS — B waits for A"]
+subgraph blocks ["BLOCKS — B waits for A to finish"]

 direction LR